 Is a Freehand Tattoo Right For Me?

 Remember to keep a few things in mind when deciding if you want a freehand tattoo.
 A quality freehand artist typically has a lot of tattooing experience.
 The best ones have an extensive portfolio and a lucrative business.
-Getting a freehand piece requires trust, so you won’t want just anybody doing it.
+Getting a freehand piece requires trust, therefore, you won’t want just anybody doing it.

 If you have a few pieces done by an artist and you know you can trust them, see if they have done any freehand work in the past.
 They might be your best option as you already know the results of their work.

-Not all artists desire to complete freehand work, but some focus on it solely.
+Not all artists desire to complete freehand work, although some focus on it solely.
 Many artists prefer the solid, even lines of stencils before they begin working.
 Most artists combine the two, using a stencil for the main portion and freehanding the background.

 Freehand tattoos take more time than regular ones.
 You will need an extra 30 to 60 minutes to have the piece drawn on you with permanent markers.
 After its creation, the artist and client inspect the piece to ensure it meets the client’s expectations, and some minor tweaks may occur before permanently inking it.
 The permanent marker gets wiped away during the tattoo process, resulting in a clean, original tattoo.

 If you are capable of trusting your artist, you can get a custom tattoo without stress.
-You can rest assured that the art will fit your other tattoos and your body shape because the artist designed it just for you.
+You can be rest assured that the art will fit your other tattoos and your body shape because the artist designed it just for you.

 What Is the Freehand Tattooing Process Like?